BinderDavid/BinderDavid.github.io/content/_index.md

 description = "Type theory, logic and programming languages."
 +++

 Welcome to my academic website.
-I am currently a PhD student and researcher in type theory, logic and programming languages at the University of Tübingen.
+I am currently a PhD student and researcher in type theory, logic and programming languages at the University of Tübingen, where you can find me [here](https://ps.informatik.uni-tuebingen.de/team/binder/).
 The research topics and areas I am mainly interested in are:

 - Using pure functional programming techniques for solving real problems